All Episodes

 They did that in three days also.

-Similarly, there are now plans and and in the process of building these hospitals all across the country where they think it's going to be most needed.
+Similarly, there are now plans and in the process of building these hospitals all across the country where they think it's going to be most needed.

-You see, don't you see all of these big companies.
+You see all of these big companies.

 If I make the list now, it's so long.

-I mean, everybody, Roche uh pharmaceuticals, uh, we know for example that Novartis, okay, we have all this anecdotal evidence going on that hydroxychloroquine is working, and and now they stepped up.
+We know, for example, that Novartis, okay, we have all this anecdotal evidence going on that hydroxychloroquine is working.

-I mean, Israeli scientists are amazing, and their medical professionals are amazing.
+I mean, the first company, the reason I took really close issue, I mean, Israeli scientists are amazing, and their medical professionals are amazing.

-And there's a pharmaceutical company called Teva in Israel, and they sent six million free doses of hydroxychloroquine, and now they're sending four million more, and it was like they they basically were saying we know this works, this is the best thing we found.
+And there's a pharmaceutical company called Teva in Israel, and they sent 6 million free doses of hydroxychloroquine, and now they're sending 4 million more.

 That's how I took it.

-And and they did it.
+And they did it.

 And other pharmaceutical companies as well.